French Negation: Your Ultimate Guide to Negative Adverbs, Adjectives, Pronouns and More

 - French Negation Using Adjectives

 - Practicing French Negation

 To make a sentence negative in French, we use the words ne and pas.
 These two words surround the main verb in simple tenses (i.e. when there’s only one conjugated verb in the sentence).

 Il ne va pas à l’école demain.

 (He’s not going to school tomorrow).

-Something important to note, though: When the verb following ne starts with a vowel, the ne is shortened to simply n’.
-Check it out:
+Firstly, when the verb following ne starts with a vowel, ne is shortened to n’:

-While speaking, it’s very common for French speakers to drop the ne so that only the pas remains.
-This is informal, but it’s very common in spoken French.
+Also when speaking, it’s very common for the French to drop the ne so that only the pas remains.

 Il est nécessaire de ne pas manger avant de faire du sport.